basdon/basdon-fly/flighttracker/readme.txt

 ft                      -- prints status of flight tracker, with currently
                            active flights.
-If the flighttracker is not running for whatever reason, it will attempt to restart it.
+If the flighttracker is not running for whatever reason, it will attempt to restart it. ft-debug                -- toggles debug output, currently only prints incoming packets.
+Only available for users with owner perms.